Meet our Board of Directors and the committees that support our mission.

-One thing you should know about Ben: He loves art made out of corrugated.
+One thing you should know about Tanya: she's a twin!

 Jeff Pederson is the Chairman and CEO of CORT Business Services.
 Headquartered in Chantilly, VA, CORT, a Berkshire Hathaway Company, is the largest provider of residential and office furniture rental, as well as tradeshow and event furnishing, in the United States.
 Pederson has served in his current role since 2012 and previously held executive management positions with Equity Residential Properties Trust and Globe Business Resources.

 Originally from central Minnesota, Pederson grew up in Northern California.
 He attended the University of California at Davis and San Jose State University where he received his BS in Business Management in 1982.
 Jeff and his wife, Gail, have four grown children and a handful of wonderful grandkids.